Antonio Area Freeway System

 Types of tollways

 understand how a tollway functions or what it looks like.
-Some
+Many

-folks simply think that it just means adding tolls to the existing
+have the incorrect perception that that it just means adding tolls to

-cases, toll road projects involve new lanes, and those lanes are always
+cases, toll road projects involve the contrcution of new lanes,

-some form of an expressway.
-Here are the different types of
+some form of expressway lanes.
+Here are the different types

 In this scenario, the mainlanes of the expressway, which